spajus/keyclacker/README.md

 ## Uninstallation

-You can completely remove the application from your system (including the startup daemon) by running the following command (logs will not be deleted):
+You can completely remove the application from your system (including the startup daemon) by running the following command:

 ```bash
 $ sudo make uninstall